jenja/Face_Recognition/README.md

 The Eigenface algorithm generally gives the highest matching rate, except from when considering blurred images.

+Note: this project was created with MATLAB and is required to run it.

 For more details about this project, please see the [report](https://cdn.rawgit.com/jenja/Face_Recognition/master/Report/Face_Detection.pdf).

 ## How to run: